gitlabhq/gitlabhq/doc/development/ux_guide/copy.md

 #### Discussion
 A **discussion** is a group of 1 or more comments.
 A discussion can include subdiscussions.
 Some discussions have the special capability of being able to be **resolved**.
 Both the comments in the discussion and the discussion itself can be resolved.

+## Confirmation dialogs

+- Destruction buttons should be clear and always say what they are destroying.
+  E.g., `Delete page` instead of just `Delete`.
+- If the copy describes another action the user can take instead of the destructive one, provide a way for them to do that as a secondary button.
+- Avoid the word `cancel` or `canceled` in the descriptive copy.
+It can be confusing when you then see the `Cancel` button.

 ---

 Portions of this page are modifications based on work created and shared by the [Android Open Source Project][android project] and used according to terms described in the [Creative Commons 2.5 Attribution License][creative commons].